Onsaw/multiverse-of-multicluster-madness/docs/discovery/cloud-readiness-discovery.md

 - How will you secure inter-cloud communication?
 - What is your plan for security incident response and remediation?
 - How will you manage and secure cloud-based identity and access management?
+- How do you plan to manage Secrets and SSL certificates?

 ## Operational Efficiency
 - What are your current operations processes and how will they change in the cloud?
 - What is your plan for automation and orchestration?
 - How will you ensure high availability in the cloud?
 - What is your plan for performance monitoring and tuning in the cloud?
+- What is your plan for cloud resource management and allocation?

 ## Automation
 - How will you manage CI/CD pipeline in the cloud?